kimrim/Web-design/JSApps/[JSA]HW01-AdvancedOOP/README.md

 - When an image from the thumbnails is clicked
 - The slider must have buttons for prev/next image

-4. Create a favorite sites bar
+4.Create a favorite sites bar
 - The favorite sites bar should keep a set of urls and set of folders
 - Folders have a title and set of urls
 - Urls have a title and a url